Terminal and nonterminal symbols: Terminal symbols

-Here д is a terminal symbol because no rule exists which would change it into something else.
-On the other hand, ר has two rules that can change it, thus it is nonterminal.
-A formal language defined or generated by a particular grammar is the set of strings that can be produced by the grammar and that consist only of terminal symbols.
+Here Б is a terminal symbol because no rule exists to replace it with other symbols.
+On the other hand, Ψ has two rules that can change it, thus it is nonterminal.
+The rules define a formal language that contains countably infinite many finite-length words by the fact that we can apply the first rule any countable times as we wish.
+Diagram 1 illustrates a string that can be produced with this grammar.

 Nonterminal symbols

-Nonterminal symbols are those symbols that can be replaced.
-They may also be called simply syntactic variables.
-A formal grammar includes a start symbol, a designated member of the set of nonterminals from which all the strings in the language may be derived by successive applications of the production rules.
-In fact, the language defined by a grammar is precisely the set of terminal strings that can be so derived.
+Nonterminal symbols are those symbols that cannot appear in the formal language defined by a formal grammar.
+A formal grammar includes a start symbol, which is a designated member of the set of nonterminal symbols.
+We can derive a set of strings of only terminal symbols by successively applying the production rules.
+The generated set is a formal language over the set of terminal symbols.

 Context-free grammars are those grammars in which the left-hand side of each production rule consists of only a single nonterminal symbol.
 This restriction is non-trivial; not all languages can be generated by context-free grammars.
 Those that can are called context-free languages.
 These are exactly the languages that can be recognized by a non-deterministic push down automaton.
 Context-free languages are the theoretical basis for the syntax of most programming languages.

 Production rules

-A grammar is defined by production rules (or just 'productions') that specify which symbols may replace which other symbols; these rules may be used to generate strings, or to parse them.
-Each such rule has a head, or left-hand side, which consists of the string that may be replaced, and a body, or right-hand side, which consists of a string that may replace it.
+A grammar is defined by production rules (or just 'productions') that specify which symbols can replace which other symbols; these rules can be used to generate strings, or to parse them.
+Each such rule has a head, or left-hand side, which consists of the string that can be replaced, and a body, or right-hand side, which consists of a string that can replace it.
 Rules are often written in the form head → body; e.g., the rule a → b specifies that a can be replaced by b.

 In the classic formalization of generative grammars first proposed by Noam Chomsky in the 1950s, a grammar G consists of the following components: